csams/parsr/README.md

 # parseit
-parseit is a little library for parsing simple, mostly context free grammars that might require knowledge of indentation.
+parseit is a little library for parsing simple, mostly context free grammars that might require knowledge of indentation or nested tags.

-The design is recursive decent with backtracking.
+It contains a small set of combinators that perform recursive decent with backtracking.
 Fancy tricks like rewriting left recursions and optimizations like [packrat](https://pdos.csail.mit.edu/~baford/packrat/thesis/thesis.pdf) are not implemented since the goal is a library under 500 lines that's still sufficient for parsing small, non-standard configuration files.